 Welcome to graduate studies in English at Arizona State University at the Tempe campus.
 Located in the heart of the Valley of the Sun, ASU offers spectacular physical landscapes, year-round temperate climates, diverse ethnic and cultural environments, state-of-the-art research facilities, and strong academic programs and faculty.
-The Department of English, housed in the College of Liberal Arts and Sciences, has created a diverse and energetic intellectual atmosphere within which to pursue graduate studies and boasts one of the largest, most productive faculties in the western United States.
+The Department of English, housed in The College of Liberal Arts and Sciences, has created a diverse and energetic intellectual atmosphere within which to pursue graduate studies and boasts one of the largest, most productive faculties in the western United States.
 You’ll also have access to a highly qualified team of academic and faculty advisors who are committed to helping you achieve success throughout your graduate experience and beyond.
-From assisting with course selection to guiding you through the job seach process our academic and faculty advisors are here for you.
+From assisting with course selection to guiding you through the job search process our academic and faculty advisors are here for you.

 ASU English gave me the resources and flexibility to pursue my interests across not only in English but across fields of study at ASU and beyond.
 I feel fortunate to have had excellent mentoring by both faculty and alumni of the PhD program, who led by example in research and professionalization.
 All of these aspects of my training have provided many opportunities for me upon completion of my PhD.
 Additionally, my cohort of fellow PhD students have become close friends and colleagues that have enriched my personal and professional life.